abstractFlo/atlas-docs/documentation/decorators/client.md

 {% endtabs %}

 {% hint style="success" %}
-If you use the second parameter as your key, please notice that this key won't be present inside the method parameter map anymore.
+If you use the second parameter as your key, please notice that this key won't be able to use inside the method parameter map anymore.
 {% endhint %}